 COVID-19 Resources for Drexel Faculty & Professional Staff

 Drexel University is committed to preserving and maintaining the health and safety of all members of its community.
-Details on all University-wide measures being taken can be found on the Drexel coronavirus website.
+Details on all University-wide measures being taken can be found on Drexel's Response to Coronavirus website.

 Information for Essential Personnel

 For essential personnel who must report to campus, Drexel's Department of Environmental Health and Safety has issued the following protocols related to social distancing, personal protective equipment and proper cleaning/sanitizing: COVID-19 Prevention – Social Distancing and Controls for Essential Personnel [PDF].